public-transport/transitous/docs/docs/index.md

 ### Shared Mobility feeds

-GBFS feeds contains relatime information like vehicle availability and characteristics for shared Mobility (e.g. Bikesharing).
+GBFS feeds contains realtime information like vehicle availability and characteristics for shared Mobility (e.g. Bikesharing).
 Each source can only be of `type` `transitland-atlas`.

 Feeds from [Transitland](https://www.transit.land/feeds) can be referenced by their Onestop ID.